 The labeling can be tricky and confusing but as a rule of thumb, in case of moisturizers, look for ingredients like hyaluronic acid (sodium hyaluronate), glycerin, shea butter, alpha hydroxy acid, jojoba, almond, coconut, sesame, and olive oil.
 These ingredients have a tendency to draw and retain water in the skin, making it moist which is a must for mature skin.

-Understand the requirements of skin as you age :-
+Understand the requirements of skin as you grow :-

 Our skin undergoes radical changes as we enter our 30’s.
 So even if the skin type is dry and you have been using an oil-based moisturiser till now, it is time to look for moisturiser that does multiple tasks, like fighting wrinkles and smoothening fine lines, boosting collagen production and maintaining skin elasticity.